andrefilipefmsilva/DeepLearning_Classifying-Dermatological-conditions/README.md

 # Classification of Dermatological skin condition images utilizing Neural Networks

-**Work developed as part of the Deep Learning course**
+**Work developed as part of the Deep Learning course at Nova IMS**

-Several deep neural network architechtures were built: custom-built ones, ResNet, DenseNet, Multi-Input CNN.
+Several deep neural network architechtures were developed: custom-built ones, ResNet, DenseNet, and Multi-Input CNN.

-Final Report is not very complete due to time constraints but it should be enough guidance to the code.
+Final Report is not very complete due to time constraints but it should be enough guidance to understand the code.

-**TO-DO: BETTER README**
+Main Tools: Python, Tensorflow